FAForever/wiki-pages/Development/Mapping/GPG-Map-Editor.md

 ![tutorial-5.jpg](/images/gpgmapeditor/tutorial-5.jpg)

 As you design cliffs, you will want to make sure you are actually creating cliffs.
 Go to View \> Debug and click Slope.
-(Hotkey: O) Green indicates that land is flat enough to construct buildings on.
+(Hotkey: <kbd>O</kbd>) Green indicates that land is flat enough to construct buildings on.
 Red indicates that land is too steep for units to traverse.
 Colorless means that units can traverse that land, but it is too steep to build on.

 What next?
 Maps on Winter Duel frequently break into short stalemates in the center with massive defenses on opposing cliffs.
 Let’s add another cliff above the first to spice things up a bit.
 This cliff will shadow the one we just added, such that if an opponent can gain hold of it, they will gain a tactical stronghold against the enemy’s defenses.
 Terrain height is an important consideration when designing cliffs.
 A height difference of 2 is not passable by units, but such a low cliff is difficult to work with.
 Cliffs should typically be at least 4 units high.
 After some tinkering, the result should look similar to this: